MicrosoftDocs/Viva/Viva/insights/personal/teams/protect-time.md

 In the **Quiet time** section on the **Protect time** page, if you haven't scheduled quiet time and are prompted to, select **Let's go**.
 You are then prompted to select a start and end time for when to mute mobile notifications from Outlook and Teams.
 In **Mute mobile notifications all day**, you can also select which days to mute notifications for the full 24 hours.

 After the initial setup, you'll see the following options in **Configure your quiet time** in **Settings** (gear icon).
-You can confirm or change any of the quiet-time options or turn quiet time off at anytime.
+You can confirm or change any of the quiet-time options or turn quiet time off at any time.

 ![Configure quiet time.](Images/pt-quiet.png)